mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 Because the Service Bus is Azure Region-specific, each airline backend must maintain one subscription <u>for each Azure Region</u>.
 For any one Azure Region, all messages sent from devices in that region display on that region's subscription.

-A subscription is created when an airline backend sends a POST `session/v2/subscriptions` request.
+A subscription is created when an airline backend sends a <span class="method post">POST</span> `session/v2/subscriptions` request.

 ### Client Applications